By Nicole Bergman – Law Student and A-LAW Legal Correspondent

 Dimbleby also suggests that for our own morality we should ‘reduce the cruelty involved in the rearing of livestock’ and that we need to make faster progress on this.
 Dimbleby also highlights the positive environmental impact that could be realised if consumers chose to reduce the amount of meat they consume weekly.
 You can learn more about the Wilberforce lecture and watch a recording of the keynote speech here.

-The final resource, a short video titled What Have Animals Ever Done for Us? , with extracts from the 2022 essay collection highlighting the vital role animals have played over time as our protectors, companions, and sustainers.
+The final resource, a short video titled What Have Animals Every Done for Us? , with extracts from the 2022 essay collection highlighting the vital role animals have played over time as our protectors, companions, and sustainers.
 This is contrasted with humanity’s continued destruction of their homes, natural habitats, and failure to protect their welfare.
 The sad irony being that our disregard for their rights and wellbeing inevitably impacts our own.
 Our fates are inevitably tied.
 Will the survival of humanity be awarded to the strongest, the most powerful, the wealthiest among us or will it be granted to the most humane?

 Given that we all depend on the same resources and co-exist on the same planet, Patrick Aryee, RSPCA Ambassador, points out that we need to rethink our relationship with animals, so that we can “act now and become leaders in building a better and kinder future”.